 - Integrate allied health critical thinking into decision-making

-- Improve discussions about patients goal for the day and goals for discharge
+- Improve discussions about patients’ goals for the day and goals for discharge

 - Facilitate improved planning for continuing care needs after hospital

-Pediatrics can be a challenging care environment as a Unit Leader.
-Additional emotional strain and pressures exist in pediatrics settings, than in other hospital settings.
+Pediatrics can be a challenging care environment for a Unit Leader.
+Additional emotional strain and pressures exist in pediatrics settings compared to other hospital settings.